lino-framework/book/docs/dev/contrib.rst

 Copyright considerations
 ========================

-Every free software project has a copyright holder.
+If you contribute some code to some repository of the Lino project, we ask you to assign your copyright to *Luc Saffre* because we want to avoid legal problems in case we want to change the license in the future and because we do not want to add every individual contributor to every copyright statement.

 Currently most Lino source files are *(c) Luc Saffre*, and we consider Luc as the official copyright holder of the Lino framework.
 This doesn't reflect reality perfectly, but it seems the most reasonable formulation at the moment.
-As long as there is no legal entity to act as copyright holder, everybody just trusts that Luc will manage these things one day before he dies...
+As long as there is no legal entity to act as copyright holder, everybody just trusts that Luc will manage these things one day before he dies.

-So if you contribute some code to some repository of the Lino project, we ask you to assign your copyright to *Luc Saffre* because we want to avoid legal problems in case we want to change the license in the future.
-And because we do not want to add every individual contributor to every copyright statement.

 We are still working on the details.